WebSheets/websheets/README.md

     + Addition, subtraction, multiplication, division (with order of operations)
     + Ability to reference individual cells
     + Ability to pass ranges of cells (in two dimensions) as function arguments
-    + Large list of compatible Excel-style functions
+    + Very large list of compatible Excel-style functions
     + Dynamically update as referenced values update
 - Dynamically sized columns
 - Keyboard interactions similar to Excel